yoavram/thesis/README.md

 Advisor: Prof. Lilach Hadany

+Submitted: February 2016

-January 2016
+Approved: September 2016

-Tel-Aviv University

-The George S. Wise Faculty of Life Sciences

-The Smolarz Family Graduate School and

-The Department of Molecular Biology and Ecology of Plants
+Institution: Tel-Aviv University, The George S. Wise Faculty of Life Sciences, The Smolarz Family Graduate School and The Department of Molecular Biology and Ecology of Plants